sbohmann/node-static-sites/README.md

     pagePath: a/b/c/example
     pageRootPath: ../../../

 `pageRootPath` should ideally only be used when visiting a page in the browser from the local file system is crucial.
-Relative paths tend to be fragile and there's a code overhead involved in the templates.
+Relative paths tend to be fragile and there's code overhead involved in the templates.